srikanth-rl/srikanth-rl/README.md

 ## About Me
 - I love ❤️ writing code.
-- 🌱 I'm currently focused on laying the foundation for a successful start to my career.
+- 🌱 Currently, I am developing my skills to achieve success in my career.
 - ✨ I find joy in creating things that inspire me.
 - 📫 How to reach me: <a href="mailto:srikanthrl2003@gmail.com">Mail</a>